komposable/dekorator/README.md

 ### Associations

-If you want to automatically decorates association for a decorated object, you have to use `#decorates_association` as following:
+If you want to automatically decorate an association for a decorated object, you have to use `#decorates_association` as following:

 ```ruby